Ngayarda languages

-Dench (1995) says that for Yinhawangka, Nhuwala and Ngarla there is insufficient data to enable them to be confidently classified, and he places them in Ngayarda for convenience.
-However, Bowern & Koch (2004) include them without proviso.
+Linguist Alan Dench says that for Yinhawangka, Nhuwala and Ngarla there is insufficient data to enable them to be confidently classified, and he places them in Ngayarda for convenience.
+However, in the book Australian Languages: Classification and the Comparative Method, Claire Bowern and Harold James Koch include them without proviso.
 Further, there are grounds for considering Yindjibarndi-Kurrama and Ngarluma-Kariyarra to be dialect pairs, though the indigenous perception is that they are separate languages.
 Palyku has sometimes been excluded; it is somewhat divergent.

 The name ngayarda comes from the word for "man" in many of the languages of the group.
 They form a branch of the Pama–Nyungan family.

-The Ngayarda group is justified on the basis of lexicostatistics as well as the following grammatical features first proposed by O'Grady (1966) as diagnostic of this group:
+The Ngayarda group is justified on the basis of lexicostatistics as well as the following grammatical features (first proposed by linguist Geoffrey O'Grady in 1966) as diagnostic of this group: